Raw Chicken Breast

 - 1. Grill the chicken breasts until cooked through, then slice them.

-- 2. In a large bowl, combine mixed greens, cherry tomatoes, cucumber, red onion, and feta cheese.
+- 2. In a large bowl, combine mixed greens, cherry tomatoes, olives, and feta.

-- 3. Whisk together olive oil, red wine vinegar, salt, and pepper, then drizzle over the salad and top with sliced chicken.
+- 3. Drizzle with olive oil and balsamic vinegar, season with salt and pepper, and top with sliced chicken.

-A fragrant coconut curry made with tender chicken breast and a blend of spices, served over brown rice for a wholesome meal.
+A creamy and aromatic coconut curry featuring tender chicken breast and a medley of vegetables, served over brown rice.

 - 2 raw chicken breasts, cubed